 Hot and spicy snacks are among the most popular snack flavor categories, but barbecue, salt, ranch, and garlic remain popular.
 Consumers have also started experimenting more with global flavors.

 Flavor customization is a growing part of this experimentation.
 Frito-Lay began offering customers the chance to order custom variety packs of snacks from its website, which boasts more than 100 options.

 TraceGains helps brands that want to double down on the snacking trend.
 But creating and updating recipes can be the biggest drag on new product development.
 We’ve heard from many companies that finding new suppliers and ingredients takes too long.
 And when companies find a match, they must navigate mountains of paperwork to ensure everything’s in order.

 With TraceGains Network, manufacturers and brand owners can connect with their suppliers and items and instantly access the supply chain data and documents needed to jumpstart formula development.
 TraceGains Network has grown exponentially over the last decade.
 Today, companies find that, on average, 80% of their suppliers are already on the network.

 Want to learn more?
-Join TraceGains CEO Gary Nowacki and RTI Advisors Certified Food Scientist Susan Mayer for a webinar on Jan.
-14, 2021, to discuss innovation challenges and opportunities facing R&D teams.
+Listen to TraceGains CEO Gary Nowacki and RTI Advisors Certified Food Scientist Susan Mayer in an on-demand webinar where they discuss innovation challenges and opportunities facing R&D teams.
 Attendees will also see TraceGains networked Formula Management solution and how it facilitates better, faster innovation.
-Register here.
+Check it out here.